PaperMC/docs/docs/velocity/admin/getting-started/forwarding.md

 released in 2013) and will work with Forge if you also install SpongeForge on your modded server and configure it correctly.
 However, it is not secure.

-If you must use BungeeCord-compatible forwarding, simply set your `player-info-forwarding` setting in `velocity.toml` to `legacy`.
+If you must use BungeeCord-compatible forwarding, simply set your `player-info-forwarding-mode` setting in `velocity.toml` to `legacy`.
 You will also need to make sure your server can accept the forwarded player data sent by Velocity.

 To add some security, particularly for proxies hosted on shared hosting, Velocity optionally supports the [BungeeGuard](https://www.spigotmc.org/resources/bungeeguard.79601/) plugin.
-To use it, set the `player-info-forwarding` setting in `velocity.toml` to `bungeeguard`, then add the value in the `forwarding.secret` file to the token section in the BungeeGuard configuration.
+To use it, set the `player-info-forwarding-mode` setting in `velocity.toml` to `bungeeguard`, then add the value in the `forwarding.secret` file to the token section in the BungeeGuard configuration.

 ### Configuring legacy forwarding for Spigot / Paper